Reviews, Travel Tips

 I paid for the tickets to SF MOMA using my Wise debit card!

-What is the benefit of using Wise?
+What are the benefits of using Wise?

 For example – I recently received a payment in PayPal for 1,942.31 Thailand Baht, which PayPal converted to $84.67 Singapore Dollars.
 If I had received the payment in Wise, it would have been converted to $87.39 Singapore Dollars.